 The process of manufacturing an individual project helps build project management skills, analytic and problem-solving skills, and allows students to gain the experience of conceptualizing and completing a project from start to finish.

 When Marine Systems students arrive in The Brooks Building, a 20,000 square foot waterfront shop and build space, they find themselves in a state-of -the art facility equipped with the finest tools and machinery that will enable them to learn and experience all aspects of installing, maintaining, troubleshooting and repairing the many different and varied parts, devices and accessories that fall under the field of marine systems.

 Throughout the year students build free-standing and complete panels that contain most of the important and essential systems that go into modern boats today.
 These panels are a marvel to look at and excellent platforms for demonstration.

 Student panels are a progressive effort which encompass all aspects of classroom learning; marine electrical, electronics, sanitation, fuel systems, steering systems, AC & refrigeration, fire protection, systems, and diesel engines.

-School of Boatbuilding & Restoration
+Boatbuilding & Restoration Program

 Students gain experience on boats of all shapes and sizes throughout their two years in the program.
 Beginning with the restoration of a Beetle Cat in their first year, Boatbuilding & Restoration program students’ progress to a larger restoration project in their second year.
 Second year projects vary each year.